octo-technology/OpenTezos/docs/michelson/instructions.md

 #### MUL

 The `MUL` instruction computes multiplications on mutez.
-It consumes a _mutez_and a _nat_ element on top of the stack and pushes back the product of the two quantity on top of the stack.
+It consumes a _mutez_ and a _nat_ elements on top of the stack and pushes back the product of the two quantities on top of the stack.

 The multiplication allows mutez to be multiplied with natural integers.